User319183/oMega-Obby-625-Stages-/README.md

 I will be updating this script and will be adding the exploit for other levels.

 **This script has been tested only on SynapseX https://x.synapse.to/**

+Known Issues:
+1. Teleporation is sometimes off (and tp's you to the wrong place) but still works

+2. If you already gained levels, the autofarm will still farm thinking your level 1.